 Students are required to complete assessment tasks individually and submit individual work unless the Course Guide advises that assessments are group assessments.

 (d) Contract plagiarism: Submitting material obtained from essay depositories (paper mills) or from another person.
-Submitting an assignment where all or part has been purchased from a third party service.
+Submitting an assignment where all or part has been obtained from a third party service.
 The offering or advertising by students for students to engage in fraudulent activities.